uselessai/person-reidentification/README.md

 |---------|----------|-----------|-----------|----------|----------|-------------|
 | stylegan3-r | 1 | 16 | 2 | 5000 | 20 | fid50k_full |

-**Tabla 1**: Hyperparameters used during the training of Stylegan3.
+*Table: Hyperparameters used during the training of Stylegan3.
 The parameter cfg (stylegan3-r) is used to determine the type of training config R or rotation equivalent, which prevents the deterioration of the FID metric measurement if the generated images are rotated or moved.
-It was trained on a GPU. batch (16) is the number of images that are fed into the network at each training iteration. gamma (2) is the R1 regularization weight, which indicates how fast the weights are updated. kimg (5000) is the total duration of the training. snap (20) indicates how often the model is saved, in this case, every 80,000 images. metrics (fid50k_full) is the metric used to measure the performance of the model during training.
+It was trained on a GPU. batch (16) is the number of images that are fed into the network at each training iteration. gamma (2) is the R1 regularization weight, which indicates how fast the weights are updated. kimg (5000) is the total duration of the training. snap (20) indicates how often the model is saved, in this case, every 80,000 images. metrics (fid50k_full) is the metric used to measure the performance of the model during training.*

-**Parameters**: python train.py --outdir=~/training-runs/2022 --cfg=stylegan3-r --data=./datasets/market_FULL50KIMGs.zip --gpus=1 --batch=16 --gamma=2  --kimg=5000 --snap=20 --metrics=fid50k_full --resume=https://api.ngc.nvidia.com/v2/models/nvidia/research/stylegan3/versions/1/files/stylegan3-r-afhqv2-512x512.pkl

 Transfer learning was performed, and it was re-trained with 51,247 images from the Market-1501 database.
 The hyperparameters used, and training performance was measured using the Fréchet Inception Distance (FID) metric.
 This metric is applied to both the generated and real images, and the more similar the values of both are, the better the image generation.
 The performance of StyleGAN3 is much better than that of other generative adversarial networks trained with the same database.